shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### Closures
 Functution bundles with its lexical environment forms an closure.

-Which means that even function already returned outside of some function where its parent function's execution context already destroyed with its memroy still the returned function will remember the variables from its parent functions lexical environment which consists of its memory along with its parents memory.
+Which means that even function already returned outside of some function where its parent function's execution context already destroyed with its memroy still the returned function will remember the variables from its lexical environment which consists of its memory along with its parents memory.

 ```
 function x(){